-During the redesign, we needed to keep NMWA’s website flexible enough to remain useful for visitors during a year of planned remodeling, during which the museum will be closed.
+During the redesign, we needed to keep NMWA’s website flexible enough to remain useful for visitors during a year of planned remodeling, during which the museum would be closed.
 By allowing the NMWA team the flexibility to display their hours, events, and exhibitions with closure messages, they were given the utmost control.

 After months of planning and work between both teams, NMWA’s new website launched in June, 2020.
 Comparing pre-launch in April-June, 2020 to post-launch in June-August, 2020, we observed the following statistics.

 PRPL continues to support NMWA with post-launch retainer services to enhance existing features, maintain website plugin and core updates, as well as further improve accessibility with ongoing auditing and remediation.

 Decrease in bounce rate on Artist Profile page